rancher/rke2/README.md

   - "something=amazing"
 ```

-In general, cli arguments map to their respective yaml key, with set cli args being represented as yaml lists.
+In general, cli arguments map to their respective yaml key, with repeatable cli args being represented as yaml lists.

 An identical configuration using solely cli arguments is shown below to demonstrate this: